2019 Release Notes

 Release 73 (September 2019)

-Shortly after wide release a rare issue was found that can prevent successful upgrade of IQ Server.
+Shortly after the wide release, a rare issue was found that can prevent the successful upgrade of IQ Server.

 To help avoid upgrade failures and forced rollback procedures, this release is not a recommended install.
 Use release 72 or release 74 and newer instead.